IWU-CS253/Task-Garden/Documents/Iteration_2_Plan.md

   * By Ian & Cass
 * Login screen frontend completed
   * By Doug
+* Login and Create User backend completed
+  * By Julia

 **Planned but not finished:**
 * User login page